cgiffard/140ByteShow/README.md

 140ByteShow
 ===========

-A JS slideshow/slide-deck framework in 140 bytes.
+A JS slideshow/slide-deck framework in <140 bytes.
+(Currently 138.)
 To prove a point.
 Because I was challenged to write one.
 (By @alexdickson, that mischief-maker!)

 **[See it in Action!](http://rawgithub.com/cgiffard/140ByteShow/master/index.html)**